drobb2020/django_project-djblogger/vscode.md

 # VSCode settings.json configuration

-Add the following code to .vscode/settings.json to configure black
+Add the following code to .vscode/settings.json to configure black and flake8

 ```sh
 {